DHP-stottepakke/pages/pages/dmp_supporting_info/support_08_preserve_publish.md

 **Why is this topic important**\\
 >> Research data is valuable – they should be available for reuse.\\
 >> Archiving ensures availability of data for yourself at a later time point, e.g. after switching affiliations.\\
->> Rich metadata and usage of trustworthy data archies will make the data findable through search engines.
+>> Rich metadata and usage of trustworthy data archives will make the data findable through search engines.
 >> Good documentation, structured metadata and a license will enable others to understand the information held in the data and enable data reuse.\\
 >> Research funders and academic publishers commonly require data underlying a study to be available ('as open as possible').\\
 >> Increasingly, archiving FAIR data is viewed as equally important as publishing other research output, in the assessment of research.\\